John C. Frémont: Attacks against Native Americans in California and Oregon Country (1845–1846)

 Taking 16 men, Frémont split his party again, arriving at Sutter's Fort in the Sacramento Valley on December 9.
 Frémont promptly sought to stir up patriotic enthusiasm among the American settlers there.
 He promised that if war with Mexico started, his military force would protect the settlers.
 Frémont went to Monterey, California, to talk with the American consul, Thomas O. Larkin, and Mexican commandant Jose Castro, under the pretext of gaining fuller supplies.
-In February 1846, Frémont reunited with 45 men of his expedition party near Mission San José, giving the United States a formidable military army in California.
+In February 1846, Frémont reunited with 45 men of his expedition party near Mission San José, giving the United States a relatively strong military presence in California.
 Castro and Mexican officials were suspicious of Frémont and he was ordered to leave the country.
 Frémont and his men withdrew and camped near the summit of what is now named Fremont Peak.
-Headstrong and with much audacity, Frémont raised the United States Flag in defiance of Mexican authority.
+Frémont raised the United States Flag in defiance of Mexican authority.

-Playing for time, after a four-day standoff and Castro having a superior number of Mexican troops, Frémont and his men went north to Oregon, executing the Sacramento River massacre along the way.
+After a four-day standoff and Castro having a superior number of Mexican troops, Frémont and his men went north to Oregon, bringing about the Sacramento River massacre along the way.
 Estimates of the casualties vary.
 Expedition members Thomas E. Breckenridge and Thomas S. Martin claim the number of Native Americans killed as "120–150" and "over 175" respectively, but the eyewitness Tustin claimed that at least 600–700 Native Americans were killed on land, with another 200 or more dying in the water.
-There are no records of any expedition members being killed or even wounded in the massacre.
+There are no records of any expedition members being killed or wounded in the massacre.
 Kit Carson, one of the mounted attackers, later stated, "It was a perfect butchery."